Browse Admin Console

 Create an operator account

-- Open Access Management (profile icon, top right) and click New.
+- Open Settings → Access Management and click New Operator.

 - Pick a role.